kylebelanger/range.js/readme.md

 ## API

 You can set the `step` of the range through object initialization.
 The default `step` is 1.
-However, setting a decimal (i.e. 0.25) can help make scrolling on the input element smoother for items that have a small amount of content (i.e. text or lists).
+However, setting a decimal can help make scrolling on the input element smoother for items that have a small amount of content (i.e. text or lists).

-To set the `step`, pass an interget or decimal on object initialization.
+To set the `step`, pass an integer or decimal on object initialization.

 ```html
 <script>